 Changing the form of the words is an important skill to practice by using: a verb, gerund, adjective, noun.
 Look at the examples below.

-*An increasing number of people are buying what they need online.
+3. An increasing number of people are buying what they need online nowadays.

-In the first 2 sentences, I have changed two words from gerund verb (increasingly access) to noun gerund (an increase in people accessing…) and re-ordered the sentence slightly.
+- In sentence 2 I use a noun + subject+ gerund (an increase in people accessing…) and re-ordered the sentence.

 To see a lesson on paraphrasing without synonyms, Click here.